 Tour operators offer a variety of options, which include day diving and snorkelling trips, and overnight dive safaris.
 Besides this, there are charter boats that offer a variety of diving options.
 What’s more, the Forbes Traveller Magazine lists the views from the sunken warships off Coron Island among the top 10 scuba sites in the world.

-There are no pulsating bars or clubs to be found here, but rather a peace and serenity one acquires through communing with nature.
-It is a place where artists come to seek inspiration, soul-seekers for meditation and silence, honeymooners for the most romantic tropical getaway, and backpackers for the rustic charm and adventure that its varied landscapes and seascapes provide.
+There are no pulsating bars or clubs to be found in El Nido, instead a peace and serenity pervades through this little town.
+It is a place where artists come to seek inspiration, soul-seekers for meditation and silence, honeymooners for a romantic tropical getaway, and backpackers for the rustic charm and adventure that its varied landscapes and seascapes provide.

-El Nido is famously known for its sparkling emerald green lagoons and secluded white sand beaches.
-There are not many words in the English language that can describe their beauty...Magical, spectacular, and breathtaking do not seem to do justice to what it really is!
+El Nido is famously known for its sparkling emerald green lagoons and secluded white sand beaches and coves.
+There really are not many words in the English language that can adequately describe the beauty of this area of Palawan; magical, spectacular, and breathtaking do not seem to do justice to El Nido!

-The area is also rich in biodiversity, as it is home to many endemic (only found in the area and nowhere else in the world) creatures.
+The area is also rich in biodiversity, as it is home to many endemic creatures.
 Here you can find colourful flowers and plants, mystical animals and fish of all shapes and sizes.

 Honda Bay is a popular destination in Palawan because of the scenery that each of its numerous small islands provide.
 Here, you won't find luxurious hotels, shopping malls, or shops, but rather secluded white sand beaches, simple cosy cottages, clear waters teeming with exotic marine life, and a simple tropical life by those who inhabit the area.

-Some of the islands you can find here include Starfish Island, aptly named so because of the many starfish you can find beautiful starfish residing in the white sand beaches and clear waters.
+Some of the islands you can find here include Starfish Island, aptly named because of the many beautiful starfish you will see residing in the white sand beaches and clear waters (remember don't touch the starfish and do not pick them up even if you think they're dead).
 Lu-li Island is a tiny islet that is only visible during low tide.
 The stunning Snake Island forms a long narrow patch of white sand that resembles a snake, hence its name.
 Other islands here are Cannon or Cowrie Island, Bat Island, and Meana Marina Island.
+Island visits vary depending on the conditions, whether weather conditions or local government directives.

 Honda Bay is just 30 minutes from Puerto Pincesa.
-The best thing to do here is to hire a boat and visit the dozens of beaches on the islets around the bay for a perfect day of island hopping.
+The best thing to do here is to join a tour and visit some of the dozens of beaches around the bay, for a perfect day of island hopping.
 One can swim, dive, snorkel, or just relax on the smooth sand and stare at the clear waters.
 The spectacular view is bound to leave a lasting impression on the tourist.

 The Malampaya Sound Land and Seascape Protected Area is one of the six protected areas in Palawan.
 Located in northern Palawan, its diverse topography includes coastal and marine areas as well as terrestrial.
 The diversity and assortment of marine life has given it the nickname "Fishbowl of the Philippines", while an intermingling of eco-systems reside in its mangroves, beaches, and tropical lowland forests.
 It is also home to the Irrawady and bottle-nosed dolphins.